-TOWING A MACHINE WITH DEFECTIVE BRAKES
+21.12 TOWING A MACHINE WITH DEFECTIVE BRAKES

-If the brakes of the machine that you want to give a tow are defective, uncontrolled movement of the machine may cause a crash while it is being towed!

-Always use two machines to tow off a machine with defec-
+- If the brakes of the machine that you want to give a tow are defective, uncontrolled movement of the machine may cause a crash while it is being towed! - Always use two machines to tow off a machine with defective brakes.

-Always use two machines to tow off a machine with defective brakes.
 Connect all three machines with appropriate towing attachments.